Carya ovata: Taxonomy

 Some sources regard southern shagbark hickory as the separate species Carya carolinae-septentrionalis.

 Distribution

-Shagbark hickory is found throughout most of the eastern United States, but it is largely absent from the southeastern and Gulf coastal plains and lower Mississippi Delta areas.
+Shagbark hickory is found throughout most of the eastern United States, but it is largely absent from the southeastern and Gulf Coastal Plains and lower Mississippi Delta areas.
 An isolated population grows in eastern Canada as far north as Lavant Township, Canadian zone 4b.
 Scattered locations of shagbark hickory occur in the Sierra Madre Oriental of eastern Mexico.

 Shagbark hickory was introduced in Europe in the 17th century.
 It can still be found in Central Europe as a non-native species.
+The native geographical range is one of the widest among Hickory species, although the species is less prevalent now due to selective harvesting for wood.

 Ecology

 Red squirrels, gray squirrels, raccoons, chipmunks, and mice are consumers of hickory nuts.
 Other consumers include black bears, gray and red foxes, rabbits, and bird species such as mallards, wood ducks, bobwhites, and wild turkey.